Ryukyuan culture: Usage

 When the Ryukyu Kingdom was an independent nation, the Ryukyuan languages were widely spoken among its people.
 However, after the Ryūkyū Disposition occurred in the 1870s, the kingdom was annexed into the Empire of Japan.
 From there, the Ryukyuan languages saw a steady decline as a result of assimilation policies.
 These policies were often aggressive, with dialect cards (方言札, hōgen-fuda) being issued to students who spoke Ryukyuan rather than Standard Japanese.
 During World War II, the discrimination against the Ryukyuan languages heightened.
 Thousands of Okinawan speakers were killed for "spying", as the Japanese soldiers were unable to understand them and thus were suspicious.

 The Ryukyuan languages continued to decline even after the Battle of Okinawa and into the American occupation period.
 Today, Ryukyuan languages mainly persist among elderly inhabitants, with the majority of younger Ryukyuans being monolingual in Japanese.
 As a result of language mixing between Standard Japanese and a Ryukyuan substrate, new varieties of Japanese have arisen in the Ryukyu Islands.
 In Okinawa, this is known as Uchinaa-Yamatoguchi (Okinawan Japanese).
 In Amami Ōshima, it's called Ton-futsūgo (Amami Japanese).

 In 2009, UNESCO included the Ryukyuan languages in its atlas.
 The Yaeyama and Yonaguni languages are classified as "severely endangered", whereas the other 4 Ryukyuan varieties are "definitely endangered".

 Cuisine

 The cuisine of the Ryukyu Islands are a diverse collection of regional foods, and have been influenced by other cuisines as a result of trade during the time of the Ryukyu Kingdom.
 There have also been recent additions to local Ryukyuan cuisine as a result of American military presence.
 Popular dishes include goya champuru, rafute and taco rice.
 In the Amami Islands, a chicken-based soup known as keihan rice is popular throughout Kagoshima Prefecture.
 The historical staple food of the Ryukyu Islands was the sweet potato.

-Traditional Okinawan cuisine has recently gained international attention due to its health benefits as a result of prioritizing carbohydrates over calories.
-Compared to the mainland Japanese, Okinawans are 40% more likely to become centenarians.
-However, the overall life expectancy of Okinawa Prefecture has declined due to the introduction of fast food, with Okinawa recently losing its #1 spot in average longevity.
-Okinawan men now rank 26th out of 47 prefectures in highest average life expectancy across Japan.